-Standards and interpretations adopted by the IASB but not yet applicable at 31 December 2020
+Standards and interpretations adopted by the IASB but not yet applicable at 31 December 2021

-The Group has not applied in advance any of the following standards or interpretations that might affect it, application of which was not mandatory at 1 January 2020:
+The Group has not applied in advance any of the following standards or interpretations that might affect it, application of which was not mandatory at 1 January 2021:

-- amendments to IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16 "Interest rate benchmark reform Phase 2".
-The changes will apply to financial years beginning after 1 January 2021.
-The Group has set up a working group dedicated to this reform, bringing together all the stakeholders concerned in order to identify all the impacts and anticipate any potential consequences as effectively as possible. - amendments to IAS 1 "Presentation of financial statements Classification of liabilities as current or non-current liabilities"; - amendments to IAS 37 "Provisions, Contingent Liabilities and Contingent Assets loss-making, notion of contract-related direct costs"; - amendments to IAS 16 "Property, plant and equipment Recognition of income before commissioning"; - amendments to IFRS 3 "Business combinations References to the conceptual framework"; - annual improvements, 2018-2020 IFRS cycle.
+- amendment to IFRS 16 "Covid-19 Leases Rent-free periods"; - amendments to IAS 37 "Provisions, Contingent Liabilities and Contingent Assets Loss-making, notion of contract-related direct costs"; - amendments to IAS 16 "Property, plant and equipment Recognition of income before commissioning"; - amendments to IFRS 3 "Business combinations References to the conceptual framework"; - annual improvements, 2018-2020 IFRS cycle.

-An analysis of the impacts and practical consequences of application of these standards is currently underway.
-However, they do not contain any provisions which are contrary to the Group's current accounting practices.
+A study of the impacts and practical consequences of the application of these amendments to standards is in progress, as they do not contain any provisions contrary to the Group's current accounting practices.